YunranChen/sta-663-2018/README.md

 The capstone project involves the creation of an optimized Python package implementing a statistical algorithm from the research literature.

-##What you should learn from this course
+# Aim: What you should learn from this course

--Able to program fluently in Python
+- Able to program fluently in Python

 write idiomatic code